 Do not create more than 6 total virtual machines (VMs) in your environment.
 White team will delete the last machine(s) created if more than 6 machines are running in your environment at any given time.

 Do not delete the provided machines.
 Services cannot be moved and configured on the assume breach infrastructure.
-Recover the machine through the use of the snapshot, do not delete.
+Recover the machine using the snapshot, do not delete.

-Do not edit, alter, or touch the assume breach VMS: CnC (Windows Server 2016), PLC (Ubuntu 18.04), and Web Server (CentOS 7).
+Do not edit, alter, or touch the assume breach VMS: CNC (Windows Server 2016), PLC (Ubuntu 22.04), and Web Server (CentOS 7).

 Do not block ports on your Assume Breach infrastructure.